-WGLT’s Good to Go initiative partnered with Bike BloNo to create a Candidates’ Survey to inform voters on the candidates’ positions on bike policy.
-WGLT wrote the questions and Bike BloNo created a rubric to grade each of the candidates; that rubric will be made public once all surveys have been submitted.
+WGLT’s Good to Go initiative partnered with Bike BloNo to create a Candidate Survey to inform voters on the candidates’ positions on bike policy.
+WGLT wrote the questions and Bike BloNo created a rubric to grade each of the candidates; that rubric is published here.
 Neither organization endorses any individual candidate.

-Based on his survey response, Bike BloNo gives Jeremy Kelley a “B” on bike issues.
+Based on her survey response, Bike BloNo gives Ward 8 Alderman Diana DeSio Hauman a “B” on bike issues.

 Question 1: U.S. Census figures show a 60% increase in bicycle commuting in the last decade.
 Research shows Millennials (those 16-34 years of age) are avoiding car ownership and choose the mode of transportation that makes the most sense for the trip.
 Do you, or do any members of your immediate family, routinely bicycle for any of the reasons below? (select all that apply)